peterhoward42/minikafka/docs/log.md

             *  Work through build errors arising to fix up
         *  Now scan all source for correct nomenclature
     *  Does it still work?
-    o  Bug - returned next readfrom returned by implementation Poll should be based on final message returned, not counting! o  Need a failing test!
+    *  Bug - returned next readfrom returned by implementation Poll should be based on final message returned, not counting!
+       *  Need a failing test!
-            o  Work up test suite
+            *  Work up test suite
-                o  Double check all old enough or none old enough o  Reduce the number of uint32 casts by using them natively consider o  defaultconfig is a smell
+                *  Double check all old enough or none old enough
+    *  Reduce the number of uint32 casts by using them natively consider
+        *  Don't bother.

+    o  Refactor to make server a first class cli thing whereas clients focussed on libs with illustrative cli
+        o  Start new branch
+        o  Start by documenting in readme the intent, including DI o  Now make it so
     o  seperate cli for server concedptually from that for clients o  should there be a server command in svr tree, not cli? o  careful design of what things injected, and from cmd line or from env
+    o  defaultconfig is a smell
     o  inject all timings
         o  message age
         o  poll interval